ccnmtl/case-consortium/content/case/case_37.md

   \ the structures that keep news reporting separate from opinion, and the factors\
   \ that weigh in on editorial page decisions.</span></p><p>Epilogue, Teaching Note</p><p><b>Topics:</b>\
   \ editorial writing; politics reporting; ethics</p>"
+"description_clean": !!python/unicode "CSJ-09-0023.0In this case study, students are\
+  \ taken behind the scenes to examine the role an editorial board plays at a news\
+  \ organization.
+Students will begin to understand how editorial page opinions are\
+  \ formulated, the structures that keep news reporting separate from opinion, and\
+  \ the factors that weigh in on editorial page decisions.Epilogue, Teaching NoteTopics:\
-"epologue": "Oregonian Epilogue.pdf"
+  \ editorial writing; politics reporting; ethics" "epologue": "Oregonian Epilogue.pdf"
 "faculty_notes": ""
 "faculty_only": ""